mirage/irmin/doc/irmin-pack/design/layered_store.md

 `control` (which was successfully renamed from `control.nnnn` ), and starts operating with the next object-store and suffix file (and deletes the old versions).
-If not, the main process reads the old `control` file (the rename of `control.nnnn` was not successful), and starts with the old object-store and suffix file (and deletes the new ones that the worker created).
+If not, the main process reads the old `control` file (the rename of `control.nnnn` was not successful), and it starts with the old object-store and suffix file (and deletes the new ones that the worker created).
 In either case, the system restarts in a correct state.

-This correctness argument uses the "atomic rename" property of
-filesystems: when renaming a file within a directory, and a crash occurs, on restart the file is found either under the old name or under the new name.
+This correctness argument uses the "atomic rename" property of filesystems.
+When renaming a file within a directory and a crash occurs, on restart the file is found either under the old name or under the new name.